-This project is part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
-The other investments that make up this scope of work are:
+This project was part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
+The other investments that made up this scope of work were:

 - Strengthening cultural and biological management of pests and diseases in apple and pear orchards (AP19002)

 - Developing smarter and sustainable pear orchards to maximise fruit quality, yield and labour efficiency (AP19005)

 - Improved Australian apple and pear orchard soil health and plant nutrition (AP19006)

 - Independent program coordination for apple and pear productivity, irrigation, pests and soils program (PIPS3) (AP19007)